rfl-urbaniak/redditAttacks/index.md

-We can collapse the plot, ignoring time, with default \textsf{BESTmcmc} features and obtain the following plot:
+We can collapse the plot, ignoring time, with default _BESTmcmc_ features and obtain the following plot:

 ``` r
 plot(mc3w)